A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Poincar e -Bendixson theorem for surfaces on flows with arbitrarily many singular points

 \subsection{Classification of quasi-circuits}

 We have the following dichotomy.

 \begin{lemma} A quasi-semi-attracting limit quasi-circuit either is the image of a circle or is not locally connected exclusively. \end{lemma}

 \begin{proof} Let $\gamma$ be a quasi-semi-attracting limit quasi-circuit.
-By definition of non-trivial quasi-circuit, the circuit $\gamma$ consists of singular points and non-recurrent points, and there is an open annulus $\A$ such that $\gamma$ is a boundary component of $\A$.
+By definition of non-trivial quasi-circuit, the quasi-circuit $\gamma$ consists of singular points and non-recurrent points, and there is an open annulus $\A$ such that $\gamma$ is a boundary component of $\A$.

-We claim that $\gamma$ can be realized as a boundary component of an open disk.
-Indeed, taking $\A$ small and collapsing another boundary component of $\A$ into the resulting open disk $U$, the circuit $\gamma$ can be realized as the boundary component of the open disk $U$ and be the $\omega$-limit set of a point of the resulting flow.
-This completes the claim.
+\begin{claim} $\gamma$ can be realized as a boundary component of an open disk. \end{claim} \begin{proof} Taking $\A$ small and using a bump function whose inverse image of the zero is another boundary component $\mu$ of $\A$, cutting $\mu$ into two boundary components, and collapsing the two boundary components into two singletons, the resulting space $S'$ is a surface, the resulting subset from $\A$ is an open disk $U \subset S'$, and the quasi-circuit $\gamma$ can be realized as the boundary component of the open disk $U$. \end{proof}

 Thus we may assume that there is an open disk $U$ such that $\gamma$ is a boundary component of $U$.
-By Riemann mapping theorem, there is a Riemann mapping $\varphi : U \to D$ from an open disk $D$ from a unit open disk $D$ in a complex plane.
-By Carath\'eodory-Torhorst theorem (see \cite{Torhorst1921} and also \cite[Theorem~16.6]{milnor2011dynamics} for detail), the boundary $\partial U = \gamma$ is locally connected if and only if the inverse mapping $\varphi^{-1} : D \to U$ extends continuously to a map, also denoted by $\varphi^{-1}$, from the closed disk $\overline{D}$ onto $\overline{U}$.
+By Riemann mapping theorem, there is a Riemann mapping $\varphi : U \to D$ from an open disk $U$ to a unit open disk $D$ in a complex plane.
+By Carath\'eodory-Torhorst theorem (see \cite{torhorst1921rand} and also \cite[Theorem~16.6]{milnor2011dynamics} for detail), the boundary $\partial U = \gamma$ is locally connected if and only if the inverse mapping $\varphi^{-1} : D \to U$ extends continuously to a map, also denoted by $\varphi^{-1}$, from the closed disk $\overline{D}$ onto $\overline{U}$.

 We claim that $\gamma$ is locally connected if and only if $\gamma$ is the image of a circle.
 Indeed, if $\gamma$ is locally connected, then $\gamma = \varphi^{-1}(\partial D)$ is the image of a circle.
 Conversely, suppose that $\gamma$ is the image of a circle.
 Let $p \colon \mathbb{S}^1 \to \gamma$ be the continuous surjection from a circle $\mathbb{S}^1$.
-Since the circle $\mathbb{S}^1$ is compact and $\gamma$ is Hausdorff, the surjection $p$ is closed and so is a quotient mapping.
+Since the circle $\mathbb{S}^1$ is compact and $\gamma$ is Hausdorff, the continuous surjection $p$ is closed and so is a quotient mapping.
 Because each quotient space of a locally connected space is locally connected (cf. \cite[Proposition~12 (p.112)]{bourbaki2013general}), the image $p(\mathbb{S}^1) = \gamma$ is locally connected. \end{proof}